bbarr3/INDY/Using XPortal.md

 - Deposit 1+ EGLD into your account
 	- Use MoonPay or Ramp Networks which are trusted XPortal providers
    		- Sorry, another login
-- Kachow, finally you can get some fuckin' $INDY
+- Kachow, finally you can get a DOG of a memecoin, $INDY
 ## Navigate to MemeXchange
 - In your XPortal App go to the Explorer Page
 - ![FindExplore](https://github.com/user-attachments/assets/01c58397-43a9-433c-bf4d-fbec5c3aa2e6)